Wang Min (politician, born 1950)

 Wang Min (王珉; born March 1950) is a former politician of the People's Republic of China.
-He successively served as Communist Party Secretary of Liaoning province, Party Secretary and Governor of Jilin province, and Vice Governor of Jiangsu province.
+He successively served as Party Secretary of Liaoning, Party Secretary and Governor of Jilin, and Vice Governor of Jiangsu.
 Once considered a promising future leader in the Communist Party, Wang retired from his provincial leadership positions in 2015, before coming under investigation for corruption in 2016.
 He was sentenced to life in prison upon being convicted on charges of bribery and dereliction of duty.

 A native of Huainan, Anhui province, Wang has a doctoral degree in Engineering in Machinery Manufacturing from Nanjing University of Aeronautics and Astronautics and was a professor and vice president of the university.